Modeling structure and how this course works

 During this course, you will benefit strongly from participating in the model exercises and by reading some papers that use environmental or energy economic models.

 For environmental economic modeling work, a good starting point is to look at the papers and the working papers listed under this topic in RePEc.
-Papers that can accessed free of charge have a green download symbol.
+Papers that can be accessed free of charge have a green download symbol.
 Look for interesting titles and then see whether the paper uses a formal model.
 In addition, you might look at the work of some environmental economists that use models similar to the ones taught in this course, such as Michael Hoel, Martin Weitzman, Carolyn Fischer, Scott Taylor or Till Requate.
 Again, a green download symbol shows papers that you can directly access.

 For numerical modeling in energy economics, a good starting point is the respective working paper series on RePEc, with the possibility to subscribe in order to get a monthly update, or the subject matter listings on SSRN: Politics & Energy eJournal and Renewable Energy eJournal.
 Those working papers are free access publications.
 Naturally, not all of those publications will include models.